AMD Artix Ultrascale+ Boards

 Step 1: Ensure that switch SW2 is set to JTAG mode.

-Step 2: Connect the AMD Platform Cable USB to the JTAG port on the Programmer.
-Then, connect one end of the FPC cable to the Programmer’s FPC connector and the other end to the module’s FPC connector and power up the board.
+Step 2: Connect the AMD Platform Cable USB to any one of the JTAG headers on the Programmer and power up the board.

 Step 3: Open Vivado project and open the target by clicking on the “Open Target” in “Open Hardware Manager” in the “Program and Debug” section of the Flow Navigator window.
 Select “Auto Connect”.